fishz1/4353woahWEBSITE/README.md

-'npm install' before running anything (installs all of the dependencies listed in the package.json file)
+Type 'npm install' in the terminal before running anything (installs all of the dependencies listed in the package.json file)

 To run Code coverage test:
-'npm test' to perform code coverage using the unit tests in test.js
+Type 'npm test' into the terminal to perform code coverage using the unit tests in test.js

 Project Progress:
 Code coverage test using test.js and JEST: 93.75%